 The stadium had grown old by that year.
 Birdair Structures — the company that manufactured and installed the roof of the Metrodome — reported to the Metropolitan Sports Facilities Commission in April 2010 and suggested the hole-filled roof be repaired soon.
 The commission said the Vikings stadium was in good enough shape and opted against a procedure that would’ve cost north of $12 million.

 As everyone found out later that year in December, that was a big mistake.

 A nasty snowstorm pummeled Minnesota on December 10 and December 11, 2010, dropping more than 17 inches of snow on the Metrodome’s roof.
 The storm also featured strong winds that made it impossible for crew to remove the snow from the roof, which already began sagging.

-Fox Sports camera crew was setting up for a Week 14 Vikings game the night before and noticed water leaking from the roof.
-They kept their cameras rolling throughout the night and captured something so unbelievable and movie-like that you have to see it to believe it:
+The Fox Sports camera crew was setting up for a Week 14 Vikings game the night before and noticed water leaking from the roof.
+They kept their cameras rolling throughout the night and captured something so unbelievable and movie-like that you have to see it to believe it.